ar-to/shufflejs-react/.github/CONTRIBUTING.md

 - ensure npm api token is set as an environment variable inside travisci for all branches to avoid issues during build for missing key.
 Key is generated in github settings
 - push topic branch, fix issue
+- `npm run predeploy` to update public/ so CI/CD can update github page
 - merge to master and check build is successful.
 The deployment to github pages only works on master.

+# Publish & Deploy Summary

+This is normally reserved for the collaborators and owner.
+This also requires access to the npm account and travisci accounts.

+- create topic branch
+- commit
+- `npm run prepublish` to check lib/ and tests
+- `npm run predeploy` to update public/ so CI/CD can update github page
+- commit updates if necessary
+- push topic branch to remote or merge into master
+- `npm version patch -m "Upgrade to %s for initial demo release"` replace patch with minor, major as needed
+- `git push origin master`
+- `git push origin --tags`

+This will update github pages and publish to npm with new version